 This is my story of teaching English from 2007 until 2010 in Thailand.
 I relive my experiences of teaching in government and private schools in the Bangkok area.

 Writing is painful for many students.
-Some of the most reluctant writers are often English language learners.
-This approach to using photograph prompts has changed my ELL students’ attitude towards writing.
-My formerly reluctant writers now look forward to writing in their journals.
+Some of the most reluctant writers are English language learners.
+This approach to using photograph prompts has radically changed my ELL students’ attitude towards writing.

 Error correction, when done properly, helps your students without them losing confidence.
 This article includes some simple approaches to correction of writing and speaking.